conictus/wfe/readme.md

 * Tasks grouping (run multiple tasks in parallel and treat them as one)
 * Tasks chaining.
 A chain of tasks are executed in sequence where a task result is fed as an argument to the following tasks)
 * Tasks chord, which is similar to tasks group, but the results of the parallel tasks is collected and fed to a callback when all tasks are done

-## Missing features
-* Middleware support
+* Middlewares
-* Tasks logging, needed to generate tasks graph or trees for monitoring
+* Tasks logging, generate tasks graph or trees for monitoring
 * Tasks routing, to make a task run on a specific worker

 # How to use